Ghorepani Poon Hill Trek

 Ghorepani Poon Hill Trek Difficulty

-The Ghorepani Poonhill Trek is considered a moderate trek.
+The Ghorepani Poonhill Trek is considered a easy to moderate trek.
 While it doesn't require technical climbing skills, it does involve some uphill and downhill walking, with steep sections, especially as you approach Poonhill.
-The trek typically takes 4 to 5 days, and you will reach an altitude of about 3,210 meters (10,531 feet) at Poonhill, which can cause mild altitude sickness in some trekkers.
-However, the trek is well-established with well-maintained trails and teahouses along the way, making it suitable for those with moderate fitness levels.
-Regular breaks and acclimatization can help minimize altitude-related issues.
+The Poonhill trek is well-established with well-maintained trails and teahouses along the way, making it suitable for those with moderate fitness levels.

 The Ghorepani Poon Hill trek is not technical, meaning you won't need any specialized climbing gear.
 The trails are well-marked and, for the most part, consist of stone steps, dirt paths, and some forested sections.
 While it is relatively easy to walk on, the steep stone steps-especially as you ascend towards Ghorepani and Poon Hill-can be a little harsh on the knees, primarily if you're not used to trekking.